-The College of Biblical Studies – Houston (CBS) is committed to maintaining a safe learning and work environment for all students, faculty and staff and is committed to the elimination of sexual violence in all forms and will take appropriate action against any individual found responsible for acts in violation of this policy.
+The College of Biblical Studies is committed to maintaining a safe learning and work environment for all students, faculty, and staff and is committed to the elimination of sexual violence in all forms and will take appropriate action against any individual found responsible for acts in violation of this policy.
 Acts of sexual violence may also constitute violations of criminal and civil law that may require separate proceedings.
 To further its commitment against sexual violence, CBS provides reporting options, an investigative and disciplinary process, and prevention training and other related services as appropriate.

-To report a sexual violence incident please contact the Dean of Students office at 832-252-0757 immediately.
-If it happens while you are on campus, please contact the CBS Campus Security dispatch at 281-448-4900 or 713-545-8602 to reach their cell phone.
+To report a sexual violence incident please contact the dean of students at 832-252-0757 immediately.
+If it happens while you are on campus, please contact the CBS campus security

-• Get to a safe place
+• Get to a safe place.

 • Do not shower, bathe, douche, wash your hands, brush your teeth, or use the toilet.